 How does it work?

-Once the job description is confirmed, the opportunity will be advertised through our Careers Service online system JobsLive for a minimum of two weeks.
+Once the job description is confirmed, the opportunity will be advertised by the Careers Service via our online jobs platform JobsLive for a minimum of two weeks.
 The Placement and Internship Unit will monitor applications throughout this period and publicise the internship to eligible students and graduates through various marketing channels.

-When advertising is completed The Placement and Internship Unit will shortlist the applications and provide you with the applications of the most suitable candidates based on the criteria outlined in the job description.
+When advertising is complete, The Placement and Internship Unit will shortlist the applications and provide you with the applications of the most suitable candidates based on the criteria outlined in the job description.
+If you'd prefer to review all applicants yourself, you can make this known in your Project Registration Form.

 Once you’ve reviewed the applications, you will be able to contact the candidates to arrange interviews at your convenience.
 Please advise the Placement and Internship Unit of your recruitment decision and directly provide feedback to the unsuccessful interviewees.

-Once you have confirmed with the student their start date, hours/days of work and total salary, the Placement and Internship Unit will send a Funding Agreement to the SME host.
-Please note; this is not an employment contract, full details of the internship should be confirmed between the intern and the company in a separate agreement provided by the company.
+Once you have confirmed with the student their start date, hours/days of work and total salary, the Placement and Internship Unit will send a Funding Agreement to the SME host detailing the terms of the fund.
+Please note; this is not an employment contract.
+Full details of the internship should be confirmed between the intern and the company in a separate agreement provided by the company.

 The host SME will pay the intern their salary directly through the company.
-SME Internship Fund contribution will be sent via invoice before the end of July 2024 (full instructions on this process will be shared with successful project hosts).
+The SME Internship Fund contribution will be sent via invoice before the end of July 2025 (full instructions on this process will be shared with successful project hosts).

 In order to be eligible, your organisation must be: